-There’s something different about stepping into the batter’s box against former Washington Nationals and Los Angeles Dodgers starting pitcher Max Scherzer.
-Not only is he one of the greatest hurlers of all time, but staring the 37-year-old straight in the eye can also be a bit intimidating, which is exactly what the New York Mets are hoping for in 2022.
+There's something different about stepping into the batter's box against Mets pitcher Max Scherzer.
+The former Washington Nationals World Series Champion and Los Angeles Dodgers 2021 trade deadline acquisition is not only one of the greatest hurlers of all time but staring the 37-year-old straight in the eye can also be a bit intimidating, which is exactly why the New York Mets gave him one of the biggest contracts in MLB history.

 No, not because Scherzer is casting a devastating death glare at his opposing hitters (he certainly might be).
 The hard-throwing right-hander actually has different color eyes.